As virus engulfs India, diaspora watches with despair - WTMJ

 In a culture that generally makes no distinctions between cousin and sibling, biological aunt or close friend, family is family.
 Many Indian Americans are wracked with guilt over emerging from more than a year of isolation as relatives overseas struggle to find vaccines, hospital beds and, fatefully, their breath.

 Like India itself, the diaspora is striated by religion, caste, class, mother tongue and other factors that continue to divide.
 But now many of its members are united in frustration and helplessness with little recourse.
-The State Department has issued a “do not travel” advisory for India, citing COVID-19.
+The State Department issued a “do not travel” advisory for India last week, citing COVID-19, and on Friday, the Biden administration restricted travel from the country.
 That leaves families few options except to try to arrange resources from afar and persuade relatives to keep safe.

 In the U.K. — home to about 1.4 million Indians — the government has added India to its “red list” of countries, banning arrivals for anyone from India except for U.K. citizens and residents.
 That adds to a sense of isolation and helplessness for many who feel cut off from loved ones.